matthew-brett/mcpmark/README.md

 # (Multiple) component marking

-Some tools I use when marking homework with with single or multiple Jupyter notebook components.
+Some tools I (MB) use when marking homework with with single or multiple Jupyter notebook components.

 The notebooks may have questions for manual marking, and plots for marking.

-They assume some Canvas](https://www.instructure.com/canvas) conventions of naming files, and grade output CSV format.
+They assume some [Canvas](https://www.instructure.com/canvas) conventions of naming files, and grade output CSV format.

 The tools are mainly command line utilities, with some supporting code in